 Virginia Rental Laws – An Overview of Landlord Tenant Rights in Virginia Beach

 Landlords and tenants in Virginia must abide by the Virginia landlord-tenant law.
-The statewide Virginia rental laws outline the most essential details of this relationship, from security deposits to each party’s rights and responsibilities.
+Virginia law outline the most essential details of the landlord-tenant relationship, from security deposits to each party’s rights and duties.

-If you’re just getting started as a landlord in Virginia or simply want to learn more, here’s everything you need to know about the Virginia landlord-tenant law.
+If you’re just getting started as a Virginia residential landlord or simply want to learn more, here’s everything a landlord needs to know about local landlord-tenant laws and the Virginia landlord-tenant law.

 What are the Required Disclosures in Virginia?

-• Mold Presence: If you have a mold issue in your rental property, you must make that information known to your tenant before signing a lease.
+- Mold Presence: If the landlord has a mold issue in the property, then the landlord must make that information known to the tenant before signing a lease.

-• Lead Paint Presence: Exposure to lead can be a health hazard.
-For this reason, you must let a prospective tenant know if your property has lead paint beforehand.
+- Lead Paint Presence: Exposure to lead can be a health hazard.
+For this reason, the landlord must let a prospective tenant know if your rental has lead paint beforehand.

-• Defective Drywall: Also known as ‘Chinese drywall’, this material can emit dangerous levels of sulfur-bearing gases.
-So, if your property has them, you must let interested applicants know.
+- Defective Drywall: Also known as ‘Chinese drywall’, this material can emit dangerous levels of sulfur-bearing gases.
+So, if the rental has them, the landlord must let interested applicants know.

-• Sale of Property: Are you looking to sell your property soon?
+- Sale of Property: Are you a landlord looking to sell your rental soon?
 If so, you must let your tenant know of your intention to do so.

-• Property Changes: If you’re looking to make significant changes or even planning to demolish your unit in the near future, you must let your tenant know of your plans.
+- Property Changes: If you’re looking to make significant changes or even planning to demolish your unit in the near future, the landlord must let the tenant know of your plans.

-• Flood Risk: If your property is located in a dam break inundation zone or any other flood hazard area, you should disclose this.
+- Flood Risk: If your rental is located in a dam break inundation zone or any other flood hazard area, you should disclose this.

 Virginia Tenant Rights & Responsibilities

-The Virginia landlord-tenant law outlines renters rights.
-Some Virginia renters rights include the right to:
+The Virginia landlord-tenant law outlines tenants’ rights.
+Some Virginia tenants rights include the right to:

-• Be given proper notice if the landlord wants to make changes to the terms of the lease agreement.
+- Be given proper notice if the landlord wants to make changes to the terms of the lease or rental agreement.

-• Have the right to action if the landlord fails in their responsibilities.
+- Have the right to action if the landlord fails in their duties.

 When it comes to responsibilities, Virginia tenants are responsible for:

-• Abiding by all terms of the lease agreement, such as paying rent on time.
+- Abiding by all terms of the lease agreement, such as to pay rent on time.

 Landlord Responsibilities and Rights in Virginia

-Landlords, too, have certain rights under the Virginia residential landlord and tenant act.
+A landlord also has certain rights under the Virginia Residential Landlord and Tenant Act.
 They have a right to:

-• Enter their rented property to carry out needed repairs or to show the unit to prospective tenants, lenders or buyers.
+- Enter their rental to carry out needed repairs or to show the unit to prospective tenants, lenders or buyers.

-• Make changes to the lease agreement as long as they notify the tenant.
+- Make changes to the lease or rental agreement as long as they notify the tenant.

-Here are some of the responsibilities Virginia landlords have:
+Here are some of the responsibilities Virginia landlords have under the Landlord and Tenant Act.:

 Basic Overview of the Virginia Landlord Tenant Act